We're spreading the seeds of royalty financing—a powerful new deal structure for later-stage companies with healthy gross-profit margins.

 Investors, entrepreneurs and community development practitioners would be better off if they were familiar enough with the benefits and trade-offs of royalty to apply it to a given business opportunity.

-I’m not saying that royalty is better than equity financing.
+None of which says royalty is better than equity financing.
 Equity is a great way to add fuel and expertise to early-stage companies, particularly when timing to market is critical to their success.
-I'm grateful for equity investors, and refer many good deals to angels and venture capitalists.

 But few companies offer the type of “hockey stick” growth and serve large-enough markets to justify becoming equity investors’ best choices for maximizing return.
 Consequently, equity is appropriate for, at most, three percent of businesses.

 So what are we doing for the other 97 percent?
 We must answer that question if we want to grow our economy.